MaxieHelenBichmann/MolSim-WS25-GroupD/README.md

 **How do I test the project?**

-0. Make sure to be in the project root.
+0. Make sure to be in the project root and to have built the project with the according CMake configuration.

 1. Run the test executable or use ctest:
     ```